pejman-hkh/dom-parser/README.md

 ```

-in this project i haven't used Regex, I just parsed with pure php
+in this project I haven't used Regex, I just parsed with pure php

 Yet I'm working on it